Why You Might Be Making More Progress Than You Think

 The Difference Between Busy and Productive

-But here’s the kicker: not all tasks are created equal.
+But here’s the thing: not all tasks are created equal.

 When you identify what truly matters in a given week or season and focus your energy there, you’re making meaningful progress.
 Even if the rest of the list remains untouched.